-Anemometer: Types, Uses and It’s Working Principle
+Anemometer: Types, Uses and Working Principle

 What is an Anemometer?

-An anemometer is an instrument used to measure wind speed, intensity, and direction.
-It’s also capable of measuring wind pressure.
-One popular example is the Fluke 925 Vane Anemometer.
-A typical anemometer consists of three to four cups attached to horizontal arms, which are connected to a vertical rod.
+A typical anemometer consists of three or four cups attached to horizontal arms, which are connected to a vertical rod.
 As the wind blows, the cups rotate, causing the rod to spin.
 The faster the rod spins, the stronger the wind.
-Anemometers are used in various applications, such as measuring wind conditions before sailing or assessing the airflow during HVAC installations.

 Mechanical Anemometer